 The Spirit and the word have, then, been left out no less than the unity of the body of Christ.

-<ul>Section 3

-The Doctrine of the Free Church.

-</ul>
+SECTION 3 -- THE DOCTRINE OF A FREE CHURCH

 The doctrine of the Free Church is found, alas! as defective as all the rest of it.

 Nothing in it, perhaps, seriously wounds orthodoxy.
 One even sees in it the desire for piety.
-Nevertheless, its profession of faith, the doctrines of which the &#8220;Constitution&#8221; presents as being the &#8220;centre and foundation of christian truth,&#8221; is a meagre and even false confession, and its orthodoxy is of a very pale hue.
+Nevertheless, its profession of faith, the doctrines of which the "Constitution" presents as being the "centre and foundation of Christian truth," is a meagre and even false confession, and its orthodoxy is of a very pale hue.
 The work of redemption is put in it in the last line, and would disappear almost entirely save for the enumeration of the facts on which it is founded.

-What is, according to the &#8220;Constitution,&#8221; the only means of salvation?
+What is, according to the "Constitution," the only means of salvation?
 The gift of Christ?
 The death of Christ?